Soweto Derby: Abdeslam Ouaddou Declines to Comment on Cedric Kaze’s ‘Dirty Tactics’ Remark

 Kaze had sarcastically pointed to instances where Pirates players went down easily in the second half, including goalkeeper Sipho Chaine.

-“I congratulate Pirates on the three points and on their tricks … falling down repeatedly.
+“I congratulate Pirates on the three points and on their tricks … falling repeatedly to win free-kicks.
 Their goalkeeper went down five times and wasn’t replaced.
 It was an interesting experience,” Kaze remarked.

 During the post-match press conference, Ouaddou opted not to engage with the comments, emphasising his respect for Kaze and all coaches in the Premier Soccer League (PSL).